XuAnn175/AI-Final/README.md

 ![](https://imgur.com/kTYd2Ds.jpg)<br/><br/>
 After calculating the chi-squared value of each feature,we select the k(default=500) highest and use them to fit Gaussian Naive Bayes classifier.
 #### 2.Bert
+BERT is a transformer-based model that utilizes a deep neural network architecture known as the transformer.
+It is trained in an unsupervised manner on a large corpus of text, using a technique called "masked language modeling."
+During training, a portion of the input text is randomly masked, and the model is trained to predict the masked words based on the surrounding context.

+One of the key innovations of BERT is its ability to capture the bidirectional context of words.
+Unlike previous language models that only considered the left or right context of a word, BERT considers both sides, allowing it to better understand the meaning of a word in relation to its surrounding words.<br/><br/>
+The pre-training process of BERT involves two main tasks: masked language modeling (MLM) and next sentence prediction (NSP).
+MLM involves randomly masking words in the input text and training the model to predict the masked words.
+NSP involves providing pairs of sentences to the model and training it to predict whether the second sentence follows the first in the original text.

+After pre-training, BERT can be fine-tuned on specific downstream NLP tasks such as text classification,which is what we use here : mail type prediction.